 Total hours: 15

-Concentration in Italian Studies
+Certificate in Italian Studies

-The Concentration includes 4 pre-requisites and 3 electives, for 21 credit hours, and a capstone paper, for zero credits.
+The Certificate includes 4 pre-requisites and 3 electives, for 21 credit hours, and a capstone paper, for zero credits.
 12 Credit hours of required courses (three levels of Italian language: IT-A110, Communicating in Italian I, IT-A115, Communicating in Italian II, IT-A210, Intermediate Italian: Language and Culture, plus any upper division course in Italian), and 9 credit hours of additional requirements in courses relating to Italian Culture.
 During their last semester, students register for IT-A490 - Italian Studies Capstone Paper, for zero credits.

 The language sequence 110, 115, 210 fulfills the three-semester language-requirement for many programs offered by the College of Arts and Sciences.
 Courses relating to Italian culture typically include courses in Italian Cinema (such as IT-A320), Literature and Culture, taught in English, and courses already offered in other Departments, whose focus is either specifically on Italian cultural, historical and artistic issues, or on general linguistic issues.